charliezye/charlie-vault/Work/Job Search/B&D/B&D Job.md

 	- Flexibility/time off to help with this is important to me
 - What's your company's 5 year, 10 year vision?
 	- What's your vision for IIoT?
+- Read your CSR and glad to read sections on Human Rights and Primum Non Nocere
 	- How does B&D support the local community and contribute to local causes and underserved communities?

 ##### Industries/Products B&D Serve
 "Bearing Supplier"